How to legally use Sonos at your business

 SiriusXM Music for Business - The popular satellite radio company now offers Siriusly Sinatra, No Shoes Radio, Spa, Radio Margaritaville and more on their Sonos app.

 Soundtrack Business - Soundtrack is Spotify's licensing arm in the U.S. They offer curated lists with delightful names like Modern Discreet, Rugged Progressive, and Common Familiar.
+As of mid-2019, this service is only available via direct connection.
+Soundtrack is working on making it compatible with Sonos' wireless functions.

 Familiar music services and intuitive app control